The Church of England in Your Community

 However In the last few years churches with graveyards have been called to account by relatives and by the general public when the dead are smothered in brambles and nettles.
 Books such as “Caring for God’s acre” have been written to emphasize the need to cherish our churchyards as islands of protected vegetation and wild life and a source of much local history.

 In the last few years The Friends of All Saints’ Church along with members of the church congregation and Duke of Edinburgh volunteers have worked hard to bring the churchyard under control.
 For a few weeks in spring it looks idyllic when the daffodils are in bloom!
+Later in the year when grass and weeds grow unchecked it is a distressing sight.

 A conservation area has been established in an area of old graves in which both wildflowers and wild life is encouraged.
 The grass surrounding the church has been regularly mowed and footpaths have been cleared.
 Volunteers spend many hours with strimmer's clearing the vegetation around the hundreds of graves, many of which were edged with kerbstones in Victorian times making the use of a mower impossible.